Haley-Kubala/Senior-Design-Project/README.md

 Creators : Haley Kubala, Annie Williamson, David Rohrbaugh

-The Device utilizes an arduino, a raspberry pi, and a lcd touch screen.
+The Device utilizes an Arduino, a raspberry pi, and a lcd touch screen.
 We will be 3D printing the case that contains all of the parts.

 Software Components : we will need to create a database, preferably a mongo